www.bignoisenow.com

 David Marks

-In spring 1962, Capitol Records acquired a demo recording of the songs Surfin' Safari and 409, performed by Brian, Dennis and Carl Wilson, their cousin Mike Love and neighbor David Marks, which upon release became a massive national hit.
-It was at this time that these five names, known as The Beach Boys, became Capitol Records recording stars with a future as bright as the California sun.
+In spring 1962, Capitol Records signed the group and acquired a demo recording of The Beach Boys' 'Surfin' Safari' and '409,' performed by Brian, Dennis and Carl Wilson, their cousin Mike Love and David, which upon release became a massive national hit.

 Over the course of the next two years, The Beach Boys would evolve into America's top rock act as well as experiencing a steadily growing international fame.
-In only 18 months, they recorded an astonishing four classic studio albums that included some of rock music's most beloved anthems such as Surfin' Safari, Surfin' USA, Catch a Wave, Surfer Girl, In My Room, 409, Shut Down, Little Deuce Coupe, and Be True to You School, while also touring the entire United States from Hawaii to New York.
-And it was during these first years that the enduring image of five smiling Pendleton clad guys, carrying a surfboard on a California beach, was forever ingrained as the iconic image of American music ‚ defining the band in the public's eye for decades to come.
+In only 18 months, they recorded an astonishing four classic studio albums that included some of rock music's most beloved anthems such as 'Surfin' Safari,' 'Surfin' USA,' 'Catch a Wave,' 'Surfer Girl,' 'In My Room,' '409,' 'Shut Down,' 'Little Deuce Coupe,' and 'Be True to You School,' while also touring the entire United States from Hawaii to New York.
+And it was during these first years that the enduring image of five smiling Pendleton clad guys, carrying a surfboard on a California beach, was forever ingrained as the iconic image of American music - defining the band in the public's eye for decades to come.

 David Marks was part of all of that.
 And then, in late 1963 at 15 years of age, he walked away from The Beach Boys at the very height of their initial wave of success.
 While his time in the band may have been short, he participated in the most crucial period of The Beach Boys' career.
 He was there as the band rose from a local curiosity to the top of the Billboard charts.
 He was there when The Beach Boys created their trademark sound, one that still resonates to this day.
 He played on many of The Beach Boys' most popular songs that are still heard daily on radio, and in television and movies.
 The impact his Fender Stratocaster guitar had on the style of The Beach Boys and generations of future guitarists is undeniable.

 David went on to record solo material for A&M, Warner Brothers, Imperial and Dot Records all before he was 21 years old.
 Two of his post Beach Boys bands, David Marks and the Marksmen, and The Moon, enjoy significant cult followings today and are especially popular among the 1960s era collectors and music aficionados.
-David later studied jazz and classical composition and guitar at some of the finest music schools in Boston and had a successful career as a respected Los Angeles based studio musician, while never trading on his notoriety as an ex-Beach Boy.
+David later studied jazz and classical composition and guitar at some of the finest music schools in Boston and had a successful career as a respected Los Angeles-based studio musician, while never trading on his notoriety as an ex-Beach Boy.

-In addition to his fundamental role in some of The Beach Boys' biggest hits, David Marks has studied, played and recorded with some of the greatest musical talents of this generation in all genres of music from surf, to jazz, blues, rock & roll, even classical and stands among the best of them.
-In spite of this impressive resume, David's desire to remain out of the spot light as an anonymous, working guitarist relegated him into obscurity for the better part of 35 years.
+In addition to his fundamental role in some of The Beach Boys' biggest hits, David Marks has studied, played and recorded with some of the greatest musical talents of this generation in all genres of music from surf, to jazz, blues, rock & roll, even classical, and stands among the best of them.
+In spite of this impressive resume, David's desire to remain out of the spotlight as an anonymous, working guitarist relegated him into obscurity for the better part of 35 years.

-With the recent release of The Lost Beach Boy (Virgin Books), David Marks, for the first time ever, tells the complete story of The Beach Boys' genesis, from his childhood living across the street from the Wilsons, through their initial rise to fame.
+With the release of The Lost Beach Boy (Virgin Books), David Marks, for the first time ever, tells the complete story of The Beach Boys' genesis, from his childhood living across the street from the Wilsons, through their initial rise to fame.
 And now it seems, The Lost Beach Boy is anything but lost.

 'Marks is one of the last true rock and roll heroes whose story somehow went untold...until now.'